 Concealed weapon permit application packets are available at the Records Bureau during business hours (Monday through Friday, 7:00 a.m. to 7:00 p.m.) free of charge.

 Fingerprinting services for concealed weapon permit applicants are available for a fee of $5.00 (cash or money order only).
 The fingerprints may be submitted electronically or by mail with the application.
 For additional information, contact the Department of Agriculture at (850) 245-5691.
-Persons who possess valid license for carrying a concealed firearm or weapon may legally do so, subject to the provisions in FS 790.06.
+Persons who possess a valid license for carrying a concealed firearm or weapon may legally do so, subject to the provisions in FS 790.06.

 ATF applications requiring the signature of the Chief Law Enforcement Officer are processed by the Sheriff's Office.
 Applicants for these forms must complete their fingerprint cards at ACSO at the time their applicaiton is submitted for consideration.
 The applications should be submitted to the Records Bureau at the time the applicant is fingerprinted along with a self-addressed stamped envelope for the return of the forms to the applicant.
 A valid photo ID must be presented when the application is submitted.